hemidactylus/stragollum/ARCHITECTURE.md

 1. [X] Create a skeletal DataAPIClient class and a simple unit test for it
 2. [X] Write a draft for class `Database`
 3. [X] Add `GetDatabase`, with appropriate tests to check the parameter behaviour under all conditions
-4. [ ] Create the APICommander class (with getters out of convenience) and simple unit tests
+4. [X] Create the APICommander class (with getters out of convenience) and simple unit tests
 5. [ ] Hook the APICommander instance creation into the constructor of Database, enriching the Database unit tests accordingly
+6. [ ] Add an actually-working `Request` method to the APICommander, which sends a POST request to the URL and returns the response (if successful).
+This may require new dependencies to handle http requests.
+7. [ ] Work on the `ListCollectionNames` method of `Database`